Back to School Supplies

 “Community Involvement” means that we could not continue with this program without help from volunteers and ongoing donations from individuals, church and civic groups, and foundations.
 This is an ongoing mission effort and cannot be completed without donations being made to the program throughout the year.
 We try to have our children identified and coats purchased and distributed by the end of October or first of November at the beginning of each school year.
 We started in 2008 with about 8 volunteers and this year we had between 15 and 20 volunteers from the community to help organize, purchase coats and work in the “store”.

 Our congregation is involved with the Butts County School System to help whenever needed.
 During the summer we collect designated school supplies.
 One Saturday is chosen right before school starts to meet with other churches and county organizations.
 As children come, they are given a new back pack and we fill the packs with the donated supplies.

 We also collect individually packaged food items to donate to the “Back Pack Weekend Food” program.
 The county social worker became aware of several students who had nothing to eat during the days away from school.
 Our donations are discretely placed in the back packs on Friday afternoons so these children will have food they are able to open and use during the weekends and long holidays.

 We continue to keep in contact with the school social worker (Susan Sarsany) to learn of new school needs we may be able to meet.

-Men's Club – Contact Charles Polk or Bob Kaylor
+Men's Club – Contact Wayne Walters, Charles Polk, or Bob Kaylor

 Our mission is as follows: To be a spiritual organization of men who assist our church in accomplishing our collective goals, and to assist our community as needed.